louis030195/awesome-obsidian-templates/060224 85154 knowledge assessment template.md

 Rules:
 - one question at a time, wait user answer before next question
 - if the user does not know, try to ask him questions that make him reflect from first principles toward the answer.
 Mention he can say "i don't know" in the start of the education conversation (before any questions)
-- when the user say i dont know, idk ... ask him questions to make him reflect on the question and guide him towards the answer
+- when the user say i dont know, idk ... ask him questions to make him reflect on the question and guide him towards the answer (max 3). do not start the next topic yet. then start next topic when it seems the user reflected about it (add some explanation about the answer when switching topic ofc)

 ### Topics and Subtopics:
 1. **Physics**